-Each summer it always amazes me the tranformative power of the outdoor experience.
-The girls arrive at the beginning of each session, many still clutching their iPods and cellphones, wearing the latest trendy labels, displaying an anxiety about the experience they are embarking on at camp.
+Each summer it always amazes me the transformative power of the outdoor experience.
+The girls arrive at the beginning of each session, many still clutching their iPods and cellphones, wearing the latest trendy labels, displaying anxiety about the experience they are embarking on at camp.
 But within hours (sometimes even quicker than that!) after the electronics disappear and the designer apparel is shed, the sound of conversation and laughter rises significantly!
-Yes, being outside is something else when it comes to having fun and being in a community!
+Yes, being outdoors is something else when it comes to having fun and being in a community!

-Unfortunately, being outside is sadly underrated in our culture.
-We have built shopping malls, domed stadiums, enclosed skyways and tunnels to avoid having to deal with the uncertainty of what awaits us outdoors.
+Unfortunately, being outdoors is sadly underrated in our culture.
+We have built shopping malls, domed stadiums, enclosed skyways, and tunnels to avoid having to deal with the uncertainty of what awaits us outdoors.
 It’s too hot or it’s too cold, it’s too cloudy or it’s too sunny, it’s too windy or it’s too calm, it’s raining, it’s snowing, it’s icy, it’s wet, it’s dusty – we are becoming averse to the inconsistencies of our environment.
 But what are the disadvantages of the always-72-degree temperatures, the properly balanced humidity, the hepa-filtered climates we have in our highly managed interior settings?
 More than we realize!